Phonics: Phonemic awareness

-The alphabetic principle (also: The alphabetic code)
+The alphabetic principle/code

 English spelling is based on the alphabetic principle.
 In the education field it is also referred to as the alphabetic code.
 In an alphabetic writing system, letters are used to represent speech sounds, or phonemes.
 For example, the word cat is spelled with three letters, c, a, and t, each representing a phoneme, respectively, /k/, /æ/, and /t/.

 The spelling structures for some alphabetic languages, such as Spanish, Russian and German, are comparatively orthographically transparent, or orthographically shallow, because there is nearly a one-to-one correspondence between sounds and the letter patterns that represent them.
 English spelling is more complex, a deep orthography, partly because it attempts to represent the 40+ phonemes of the spoken language with an alphabet composed of only 26 letters (and no accent marks or diacritics).
 As a result, two letters are often used together to represent distinct sounds, referred to as digraphs.
 For example, t and h placed side by side to represent either /θ/ as in math or /ð/ as in father.

 English has absorbed many words from other languages throughout its history, usually without changing the spelling of those words.
 As a result, the written form of English includes the spelling patterns of many languages (Old English, Old Norse, Norman French, Classical Latin and Greek, as well as numerous modern languages) superimposed upon one another.
 These overlapping spelling patterns mean that in many cases the same sound can be spelled differently (e.g., tray and break) and the same spelling can represent different sounds (e.g., moon and book).
 However, the spelling patterns usually follow certain conventions.
 In addition, the Great Vowel Shift, a historical linguistic process in which the quality of many vowels in English changed while the spelling remained as it was, greatly diminished the transparency of English spelling in relation to pronunciation.

 The result is that English spelling patterns vary considerably in the degree to which they follow rules.
 For example, the letters ee almost always represent /iː/ (e.g., meet), but the sound can also be represented by the letters e, i and y and digraphs ie, ei, or ea (e.g., she, sardine, sunny, chief, seize, eat).
 Similarly, the letter cluster ough represents /ʌf/ as in enough, /oʊ/ as in though, /uː/ as in through, /ɒf/ as in cough, /aʊ/ as in bough, /ɔː/ as in bought, and /ʌp/ as in hiccough, while in slough and lough, the pronunciation varies.

 Although the patterns are inconsistent, when English spelling rules take into account syllable structure, phonetics, etymology, and accents, there are dozens of rules that are 75% or more reliable.
 This level of reliability can only be achieved by extending the rules far outside the domain of phonics, which deals with letter-sound correspondences, and into the morphophonemic and morphological domains.